Distributionally-Robust Optimization with Noisy Data for Discrete Uncertainties Using Total Variation Distance: Introduction

-Distributionally-robust optimization has however mostly focused on noiseless data~\cite{ben2013robust,delage2010distributionally,wiesemann2014distributionally,erdougan2006ambiguous,jiang2016data,hu2013kullback,mohajerin2018data,pflug2007ambiguity,wozabal2012framework}, i.e., high-quality independently and identically realized samples from distribution $\P$ are required.
+Distributionally-robust optimization has however mostly focused on noiseless data~\cite{ben2013robust,delage2010distributionally,erdougan2006ambiguous,hu2013kullback,mohajerin2018data,pflug2007ambiguity,wozabal2012framework}, i.e., high-quality independently and identically realized samples from distribution $\P$ are required.
 Noting that we sometimes only have access to noisy data samples, there has been some recent investigations into situations where the data samples are noisy~\cite{van2021efficient,farokhi2022distributionally}.
 For instance, data samples may be intentionally corrupted by privacy-preserving noise~\cite{abowd2018us}.
 Alternatively, data can be truly noisy because of inherent instrumentation uncertainty or noise.
 The problem with noisy data is that, even with infinitely-many data points, the empirical distribution does not coverage to the original distribution $\P$.
 The empirical distribution instead converges to $\P'$, which is the outcome of convolution of the original distribution $\P$ and the noise distribution $\O$~\cite{van2021efficient,farokhi2022distributionally}.
-One way to pose distributionally\-/robust optimization in the presence of noisy data is to expand the ambiguity sets, by increasing the radius of the uncertainty ball around the empirical noisy distribution, to contain noiseless distribution~\cite{farokhi2022distributionally}.
-This however can create unnecessary conservatism because we have to deal with the worst-case expected cost over a large ambiguity set that contains distributions that may behave differently from the original noiseless distribution $\P$.
-Therefore, this method can only provide useful guarantees in the small noise regime, i.e., when the variance or entropy of the noise is small enough, and thus enlargement of the ambiguity set is minimally conservative.
+One way to pose distributionally\-/robust optimization in the presence of noisy data is to expand the ambiguity sets, by setting the radius of the uncertainty ball around the empirical noisy distribution large enough, to contain the noiseless distribution~\cite{guo2022partial,farokhi2022distributionally}.
+This however can create unnecessary conservatism because we have to deal with the worst-case expected cost over a large ambiguity set that contains distributions that may behave differently from the original noiseless distribution.
+Such ideas effectively dictate that the radius of the ambiguity set must remain non-trivially large even in the big data regime.
+Therefore, these method can only provide useful solutions and guarantees in the small noise regime, i.e., when the variance or entropy of the noise is relatively small, and thus enlargement of the ambiguity set is minimally conservative.
+As opposed, in Section~\ref{sec:concentration} of this paper, we observe that the radius of the ambiguity set converges to zero as more samples are gathered.
+Therefore, the method of this paper is asymptotically less conservative.
 Another way is to use other metrics for constructing the ambiguity set~\cite{van2021efficient}.
 The alternatives however still suffer from conservatism discussed above.
-Both these methods do not consider the specific way that the noise distribution changes the original distribution, i.e., through convolution.
+None of these studies consider the specific way that the noise distribution changes the original distribution, i.e., through convolution.
 In fact, in the large data regime, it is reasonable to expect that the effect of the noisy measurements is negligible.
 This is because we can always remove the effect of the noise by density deconvolution~\cite{carroll1988optimal,farokhi2020deconvoluting} even if the noise is significant, i.e., it has large variance or entropy.